Camps International: Camp Tsavo

 Camp Tsavo is a permanent camp located in Maungu, which is between Tsavo East and Tsavo West national parks near Voi.
 The camp was set up by Camps International's Camp Kenya branch on 9 October 2014.
 Camp Kenya branch oversee and manage projects in the area for education initiatives and wildlife conservation initiatives.
 In 2015, Camp Tsavo was ‘Highly Commended’ in The Safari Awards for ‘Best Community Focused Safari Property’, ‘Best Ecologically Responsible Safari Property’.

 Camp Tanzania

 Following the growth of Camp Kenya, Camps International expanded into Tanzania and set up Camp Tanzania in 2007.
 Camp Tanzania is a second branch of Camps International's, parallel to the company's Camp Kenya.
 The Camp Tanzania logo features an African elephant.

 Camp Mbokomu

-Camp Mbokomu is a permanent camp located within a rural village on the foothills of Mt Kilimanjaro and was founded in 2007 by Camps International.
+Camp Mbokomu is a permanent camp located within a rural village on the foothills of Mount Kilimanjaro and was founded in 2007 by Camps International.
 Camp Mbokomu project manages environmental conservation work within the surrounding area.